-Discover a brief history of our charity that plots the journey from inception in 1899, as the National Association for the Prevention of Consumption and other forms of Tuberculosis, to the internationally recognised Stroke Association that we are today.
+Discover a brief history of our charity from inception in 1899, as the National Association for the Prevention of Consumption and other forms of Tuberculosis, to the internationally recognised Stroke Association that we are today.

 Read our full history as written by independent historian Dr Anna Ritchie, OBE, BA, PhD, FSA, Hon FSA Scot, by downloading the following documents:

 1899 - 1930s

 1899: The National Association for the Prevention of Consumption and other forms of Tuberculosis was founded.
 The first international Congress on Tuberculosis was held in Berlin.